What's in the news this month?

 Special Needs Trusts Information

-Fort Belvoir, Virginia EFMP upcoming events and others in their area:
+Fort Belvoir, Virginia EFMP upcoming events or other ones in their area: None at this time

 Exceptional Family Member Program Contact for more information is Marlo Keller at marlo.b.keller2.civ@mail.mil or 571-231-7020.

-Naval Support Activity- Bethesda, Maryland & NSA-Washington EFMP area events:
+Naval Support Activity- Bethesda, Maryland & NSA-Washington EFMP upcoming events or other ones in their area: None at this time.

 For more info, contact Meritta Dawson, Soldier and Family Assistance Program Manager, 4550 Parade Field Lane Room Ste 241 A at 301-677-7060 (Office), 443-683-0282 (Cell), Toll Free 877-220-2522, or at Meritta.r.dawson.civ@mail.mil.